 Our private veranda quickly becomes central to our holiday experience: seated on comfy wicker chairs, over a few days we observe solo figures standing Gormley-like in the shallows, fishing, brave swimmers wearing just shorts, and wetsuit-clad surfers resting on their boards like seals, some riding the occasional wave.
 Even if you think the sport is not for you, watching surfers soon proves mesmerising.

-While the town only took off, like so many other resorts, with the 19th century inception of the railways, fast forward to 2019 and it’s fair to say Newquay’s formidable reputation precedes it.
+While the town only took off, like so many other resorts, with the 19th century inception of the railways, fast forward to the present and it’s fair to say Newquay’s formidable reputation precedes it.

 Like Brighton, everyone seems to have an opinion on its worth: we suffered an assortment of winces and frowns from locals in our previous location, Falmouth, when we mentioned where we were going next: “it’s all 18-year-olds and hen parties”, we were warned, with sharp intakes-of-breath.

-Yet on a midweek in October, the latter are mercifully thin on the ground – but even so, upon our arrival I felt determined to prove naysayers wrong.
+Yet on a midweek autumn evening, the latter are mercifully thin on the ground – but even so, upon our arrival I felt determined to prove naysayers wrong.

 An initial stroll